seccomiro/mobile-devices-2019/README.md

 This repository contains the source code of all the Android (Kotlin) projects that was built during the classes of the subject of Mobile Devices (IFPR 2019).

-Please, clone the whole repositoru and choose the desired project.
+Please, clone the whole repository and choose the desired project.